3.D) How to Add Students (assign student logins) by importing a CSV file

 See what the blank Excel template looks like below.

-Username.
 You’ll create a username for each student.
-We do not want to collect personally identifiable information on your students, so we don’t want their actual names.
+We do not want to collect personally identifiable information on your students, so we don’t want their actual full names.
 But make sure you know who goes to which username.
-Only you need to know, we don’t. *** See note below.
-If you have students with IEPs and a special ed teacher who wants to monitor them, see note **** below.
+Only you need to know, we don’t.

-Learning Track code.
-Enter the code number, and only the code number (1 through 12), for the Learning Track they will start in.
+Enter the code number, and only the code number (1 through 16), for the Learning Track they will start in.
+Most people begin students in (1) Addition or (7) Multiplication.
 You can change it at any time.
 Click here for the directions page about Learning Tracks if you need help deciding.
-This is the next thing that a lot of people get wrong–you have to use the code number.
 The computer will not understand the name of the Learning Track.

-Teacher Mgr email.
-You must add the Teacher Mgr’s email address to connect each student to their Teacher Mgr.
-CAREFUL!
-It needs to be a Teacher Mgr email address that is already set up in the account.
+2. After adding them to your account, on the CSV add the Teacher Mgr’s email address to connect each student to their Teacher Mgr.
 If you try to import with Teacher names rather than emails or if a single one of those emails is not in the system the same way–the import will not work!

 Once you have completed the file, use SAVE AS to save it to your computer.
 Choose the file type of a CSV (Comma delimited).
 Note: You work with it as an excel file, so when you’re done you have to choose Save As and from the Save as type find and choose CSV (Comma delimited) in the list.
 See what that looks like here.